Bischoff/wozmania/README.md

 * floppy disks 1 and 2, `.nib` and `.dsk` formats;
 * a language card.

-WozMania works in an ANSI terminal.
-There's also a first sketch of a GUI interface; the idea is to support low and high resolution graphics in that interface, although that does not work yet.
+WozMania runs either with an ANSI terminal or with a GUI interface.

 ## Usage